Loneliness: Suicide

-Loneliness can cause suicidal thoughts (suicidal ideation), attempts at suicide and actual suicide.
+Loneliness can cause suicidal thoughts, attempts at suicide, and actual suicide.
 The extent to which suicides result from loneliness are difficult to determine however, as there are typically several potential causes involved.
-In an article written for the American Foundation for Suicide Prevention Dr. Jeremy Noble writes, "You don't have to be a doctor to recognize the connection between loneliness and suicide".
-As feelings of loneliness intensify so do thoughts of suicide and attempts at suicide.
-The loneliness that triggers suicidal tendencies impacts all facets of society.
+In an article written for the American Foundation for Suicide Prevention, Dr. Jeremy Noble writes, "You don't have to be a doctor to recognize the connection between loneliness and suicide."
+As feelings of loneliness intensify, so do thoughts of suicide and attempts at suicide.

-The Samaritans, a nonprofit charity in England, who work with people going through crisis says there is a definite correlation between feelings of loneliness and suicide for juveniles and those in their young adult years.
-The Office of National Statistics, in England, found one of the top ten reasons young people have suicidal idealizations and attempt suicide is because they are lonely.
-College students, lonely, away from home, living in new unfamiliar surroundings, away from friends feel isolated and without proper coping skills will turn to suicide as a way to fix the pain of loneliness.
-A common theme, among children and young adults dealing with feelings of loneliness is they didn't know help was available, or where to get help.
+The Samaritans, a nonprofit charity in England which works with people going through crisis, says there is a definite correlation between feelings of loneliness and suicide for juveniles and those in their young adult years.
+The English Office of National Statistics found one of the top ten reasons young people have suicidal idealizations and attempt suicide is because they are lonely.
+College students who are lonely, away from home, living in new unfamiliar surroundings, or away from friends feel isolated and, without proper coping skills, will turn to suicide as a way to fix the pain of loneliness.
+A common theme, among children and young adults dealing with feelings of loneliness, is they didn't know help was available or where to get help.
 Loneliness, to them, is a source of shame.

-Older people can also struggle with feelings of severe loneliness which lead them to consider acting on thoughts of suicide or self-harm.
-In some countries, senior citizens appear to commit a high proportion of suicides, though in other countries there is a significantly higher rate for middle-aged men.
-Retirement, poor health, loss of a significant other or other family or friends, all contribute to loneliness.
+In some countries, senior citizens appear to commit a high proportion of suicides, though in other countries the rate is significantly higher for middle-aged men.
+Retirement, poor health, loss of a significant other or other family or friends are all factors which contribute to loneliness.
 Suicides caused by loneliness in older people can be difficult to identify.
 Often they don't have anyone to disclose their feelings of loneliness and the despair it brings.
 They may stop eating, alter the doses of medications, or choose not to treat an illness as a way to help expedite death so they don't have to deal with feeling lonely.

 Cultural influences can also cause loneliness leading to suicidal thoughts or actions.
 For example, Hispanic and Japanese cultures value interdependence.
 When a person from one of these cultures feels removed or feels like they can't sustain relationships in their families or society, they start to have negative behaviors, including negative thoughts or acting self-destructively.
 Other cultures, such as in Europe, are more independent.
-While the cause of loneliness in a person may stem from different circumstances or cultural norms, the impact lead to the same results – a desire to end life.